jesperancinha/bridges-surveillance-story/bridge-logistics-jms/Readme.md

     </resource-adapters>
 </subsystem>
 ```
-Please not that in this project, it is the presence of the jboss-deployment-structure.xml that activates the connection between JBoss and the JMS queues and topics.
+Please note that in this project, it is the presence of the jboss-deployment-structure.xml that activates the connection between JBoss and the JMS queues and topics.

 ## Sources